mertvn/Bulk-Open-VNDB/README.md

 Only works on Grid display mode.

-Only tested on Firefox (78.8.0esr) with ViolentMonkey.
+Only tested on Firefox (78.8.0esr) with Violentmonkey.

 Waits 3 seconds between opening new tabs in order to not get rate-limited.